 ALSO READ: How Are ESOP Distribution Rules Affected by the Exempt ESOP Loan Exception?

-How and When is an ESOP Payout Made to an Employee?
+How and When ESOP Payouts Are Made

 In other cases, the company distributes the employee’s shares directly to them.
 The employee, in turn, then has 60 days to sell the ESOP shares back.
 This put option period is outlined in IRC Section 409(h).